Data FAQ

 What is the Clear Data button for and can I disable it?

-When you make changes to your experiment, you often change the structure of your data.
-This can cause confusion in your data because one subject's data are always appended to the last.
+When you make changes to your Experiment File, you often change the structure of your data.
+This can cause confusion in your data because one subject's data are always appended to the last row in any existing data files.
 Consequently, it is always a good idea to clear your data folder after making changes to your study.
 If the existing data are important, then back them up and merge them later with the new data.
-If they are not important (e.g., they are just test files) then you can click the Clear Data button when entering the subject and condition IDs.
-This will delete everything in your data folder resulting in a clean start.
-Note that some people get very nervous about having this button so accessible.
-If that's you, there is a way to disable it—on the Preferences menu, simply click Disable Clear Data.
-Note that as of v2006, MediaLab will attempt to send cleared data to the Windows Recycle Bin if the experiment is stored locally (i.e., as opposed to on a network drive).
+If they are not important (e.g., they are just test files) then you can click the Clear Data button when entering the subject and condition IDs after selecting a file to run:

 How do I create a vertical format data file?